Pacific Crest Trail Backpacking Expedition

 To maximize your enjoyment of the trip and to avoid sore muscles, we suggest you engage in a regular exercise regimen leading up to the trip.
 Prior to the trip, we'll discuss training plans and gear.

-Applications will be accepted from April 30 to May 14.
-Applications will be reviewed approximately every two weeks, so we encourage you to apply early.
+Applications now closed.
+Applications will be reviewed approximately every two weeks.
 All domestic expeditions are based on a lottery system.
 If more applications are received than we have slots available all applicants will be placed in a random lottery.

 It’s our goal to ensure that as many survivors as possible have the opportunity to experience healing in the wilderness.
 Preference will be given to applicants who haven't participated in a TAPS Expedition within the past year, so long as they are capable of participating in all activities.